Dobidop/easyItinerary/README.md

 - **Day-by-day itinerary** — Add activities with times, locations, and links.
 Drag-and-drop to reorder.
 Set lodging departure/return points per day.
 - **Interactive map** — Leaflet + OpenStreetMap with search, click-to-place markers, animated route lines, and day filtering.
 Hover to highlight, click to pan.
 - **Budget tracking** — Set a total budget, log expenses by category, and see a visual breakdown.
 Supports 12 currencies.
 - **Resources** — Save links and places with coordinates.
-Mark them as "selected" or "potentials".
+Paste any URL (Google Maps, TripAdvisor, hotel sites) and resolve short links automatically.
+Mark as "selected" or "potentials", then add directly to a day.
 Resources sync to linked activities and reservations.
 - **Reservations & transport** — Track flights, hotels, and transport with confirmation codes, dates, and links.
 - **Checklist** — Simple checklist for packing or to-dos.
 - **Sharing** — Share trips via link.
 Recipients see a live-updating read-only view.